-Benefit Description You pay Physical, speech, and occupational habilitative and rehabilitative therapies High Option Standard Option 60 visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$35 per office visit \$40 per office visit Qualified Physical therapists Occupational therapists Note: We cover physical and occupational therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan.
-Outpatient cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction, is provided at a Plan facility for up to 12 weeks for Phase II and Phase III combined. \$35 per office visit \$40 per office visit Not covered: All charges All charges Long-term habilitative and/or rehabilitative therapy Therapy that we determine will not significantly improve your condition Exercise programs Speech therapy High Option Standard Option 60 visits per person per calendar year \$35 per office visit \$40 per office visit Hearing services (testing, treatment, and supplies) High Option Standard Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician M.D., D.O., or audiologist \$35 per office visit to a \$40 per office visit to a Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children . specialist specialist External hearing aids For benefits for the devices, For benefits for the devices, External nearing dies C4: 5(-) O-411:- see Section 5(a) Orthopedic Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants see Section 5(a) Orthopedic and prosthetic devices and prosthetic devices Implanted hearing-related devices, such as bone anchored Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a)
+Benefit Description You pay after deductible: Physical, speech, and occupational habilitative and ehabilitative therapies High Option Standard Option 60 visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$35 per office visit \$40 per office visit Qualified Physical therapists Occupational therapists Note: We only cover therapy when a physician: • Orders the care; • Identifies the specific professional skills the patient requires and the medical necessity for skilled services; and • Indicates the length of time the services are needed.
+Note: We cover physical and occupational therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan. • Outpatient cardiac rehabilitation following qualifying event/ condition is provided at a Plan facility for up to 12 weeks for Phase II and Phase III combined. \$35 per office visit \$40 per office visit Not covered: All charges All charges • Long-term habilitative and/or rehabilitative therapy • Therapy that we determine will not significantly improve your condition Exercise programs peech therapy High Option Standard Option 60 visits per person per calendar year \$35 per office visit \$40 per office visit learing services (testing, treatment, and supplies) High Option Standard Option • For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M. \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician D., D.O., or audiologist Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children . \$35 per office visit to a specialist \$40 per office visit to a specialist External hearing aids For benefits for the devices, For benefits for the devices Tout at the side of the side of the second sectors at the second sector of see Section 5(a) Orthopedic and prosthetic devices see Section 5(a) Orthopedia and prosthetic devices • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants 1 1 hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a) Orthopedic All charges All charges